BookingBug/dev.bookingbug.com/docs/rest-api/listing-items.md

 The REST API enables you to list items you've configured in your Bookingbug platform.
 These items are visible to your end-users, enabling them to select from the various services you provide as a business.

 ## Example
-Assume you're a owner of a Pet store offering in-store serivces that can be booked online.
+Assume you are an owner of a Pet store offering in-store services that can be booked online.

 <table class="pure-table">
         <thead>